OpenMoonRay/openmoonray-docs/docs/moonray/maps/DirectionalMap.md

         default: 0.5

-        <p>controls the rate at which the effect increases as the shading normal approaches the prime direction</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">controls the rate at which the effect increases as the shading normal approaches the prime direction</p>

     <h3>clamping_behavior</h3>